 “The noun or noun phrase that would be the object of an active sentence (such as Our troops defeated the enemy) appears as the subject of a sentence with passive voice (e.g. The enemy was defeated by our troops).”.

 It’s a long-winded way of expressing something that could be expressed in simple terms:

 The passive voice sounds distant and even deceptive, and, since the reader might even just be skimming your proposal, you don’t want to add extra words to cloud your point.

 Install a tool like Grammarly and check the proposal in an online text editor.
 Grammarly will manage to pick up on anything that is grammatically incorrect and sometimes even flags up stylistically poor phrases.
 Poor spelling and grammar will only discredit the value of what you’re saying and could be a problem that leads to your proposal being rejected.

 More free proposal writing checklists

-As promised, check out the below five templates that have each been designed, by the team at Process Street, to help you write winning proposals.
+As promised, check out the below five templates that have each been designed by the team at Process Street — makers of the finest remote work software for processes around — to help you write winning proposals.

 Proposal Template Checklist Process